aliyousefi-dev/ovacli/ovacli-docs/docs/overview.md

 # Overview

-online video archive (OVA) is A local online Database for mp4 videos and providing a centralized archive solution for MP4 videos
-It offers features like searchable tags, collections, team collaboration, and version control, making it easy to store, manage, and access video content across teams.
+Ova is an online database for storing and managing MP4 videos.
+It provides easy access, powerful search features, and collaboration tools to help teams efficiently organize and work with video content.

 ## Features

-- Stream Watching
+- Stream videos directly from the database
-- Searchable with tags
+- Search with tags for quick video discovery
-- Collection support
+- Organize into collections for better management
-- Search suggestions
+- Smart search suggestions for improved results
-- Team Group Support
+- Team collaboration support within the database
-- Video Version Control
+- Version control to track video updates